stefanspringer1/SwiftXML/README.md

 b1
 ```

-The same applies to e.g. the `filter` method, which, besides letting the code look more complex when used instead of the filter options described above, is not an option when defining content.
+The same applies to e.g. the `filter` method, which, besides letting the code look more complex when used instead of the filter options described above, is not a good option when defining content.

 ### Document membership in constructed elements